 - MN (1 month)

-Note, you are not limited to the 9 standard timeframes.
+Note, that you are not limited to the 9 standard timeframes.
 Custom timeframes, for example, 2 minutes and 8 hours, can also be added.

 Indicators & Add-ons

 On top of the 30 built-in technical indicators, thousands of additional chart indicators can be downloaded from MetaTrader’s CodeBase and Market.
 The Elliot Wave indicator, Bollinger Bands, and pivot points are just a few examples.

 Third-party add-ons allow traders to start programming the MetaTrader 4 platform to suit their trading style.
 Stealth Orders and Alarm Manager are two popular examples.
 Stealth Orders anonymize trades while Alarm Manager provides a window to coordinate alerts and notifications.
 You can also use Java API to build extensions onto the MetaTrader 4 platform.

 Learning how to trade off the MetaTrader 4 platform can feel daunting to start with, but the trick is practice.
 For further day trading guidance, including strategies, see here.

 One of the main draws of the MetaTrader 4 platform is its automated trading functionality.
 Robots, also known as Expert Advisors (EAs), analyze FX price quotes, for example, and take positions based on pre-determined algorithms.